mblitherland/flask-microservice-demo/README.md

 Here's the architecture diagram:

+_Edit: I added another GET to the backend to test the custSearch functionality and demo a JSON payload in client.
+Details below._

 ![Architecture Diagram](https://i.imgur.com/IUAfN8O.png)

 For testing fun all of the microservices are exposed, but in a real application only the backend (or API) would be.